AdaCore/ada-spark-rfcs/considered/rfc-generalized-finalization.md

 ### Finalized tagged types

-Aspects are inherited by derived types.
+The aspect is inherited by derived types.
 The compiler-generated calls to the user-defined operations should then be dispatching whenever it makes sense, i.e. the object in question is of classwide type and the class includes at least one finalized-type.

-However note that for simplicity, it is forbidden to change the value of any of those new aspects in derived types.
+However note that for simplicity, it is forbidden to change the values of the new aspect in derived types.

 > [!NOTE]
-> This is needed for the two configuration aspects `Legacy_Heap_Finalization`
+> This is needed for the two configuration values `Legacy_Heap_Finalization`
 > and `Exceptions_In_Finalize`, in order to avoid having to pessimize
 > code-generation.
 It also seems completely useless to change the value of any
 > of `Initialize`, `Adjust`, or `Finalize` in tagged types where you could just